Arthur Evans: Honours

-He was a member and officer of many learned societies, including being elected a Fellow of the Royal Society (FRS) in 1901.
-He was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1918.
+Evans was a member and officer of many learned societies, including being elected a Fellow of the Royal Society (FRS) in 1901.
+He was one of the founding Fellows of the British Academy in 1901.
+He was elected an International Member of the American Philosophical Society in 1913 and a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1918.
 He won the Lyell Medal in 1880 and the Copley Medal in 1936.
-In 1911, Evans was knighted by King George V for his services to archaeology and is commemorated both at Knossos and at the Ashmolean Museum, which holds the largest collection of Minoan artefacts outside of Greece.
+In 1911, Evans was knighted by King George V for his services to archaeology and is commemorated both at Knossos and at the Ashmolean Museum, which holds the largest collection of Minoan artefacts outside Greece.
 He received an honorary doctorate (D.Litt.) from the University of Dublin in June 1901.

 Other legacies

 In 1913, he paid £100 to double the amount paid with the studentship in memory of Augustus Wollaston Franks, established jointly by the University of London and the Society of Antiquaries, which was won that year by Mortimer Wheeler.

 From 1894 until his death in 1941, Evans lived in his house, Youlbury, which has since been demolished.
 He had Jarn Mound and its surrounding wild garden built during the Great Depression to make work for local out-of-work labourers.
 The mound and wild garden, with species from around the world, is now held by the Oxford Preservation Trust.

 Evans left part of his estate to the Boy Scouts and Youlbury Camp is still available for their use.